 There is something magical about walking down one of the most famous avenues in the world on a crisp December night.
 At this time of the year the avenue gets flooded with lights all the way from the Place de l’Etoile and the Arc de Triomphe to the Place de la Concorde.

-This year, the trees lining the iconic avenue sparkle a soft, energy-efficient red and can be admired from 5pm to 2am, the perfect time for an evening stroll, with 200 scintillating trees lighting the way.
+This year, the trees lining the iconic avenue sparkle with soft golden light, and can be admired from 5pm to 11:45 pm, the perfect time for an evening stroll, with 200 scintillating trees lighting the way.
 They will be left on all night long on Christmas Eve (December 25th) and New Year’s Eve (December 31st).
+French actor Tahar Rahim will preside over the inaugural lighting of the avenue on the evening of November 20th.

 - Metro: Franklin D. Roosevelt or Champs-Elysées Clémenceau